Sheethalhn/fa18-281-code-warriors/Sheethal_jounal.md

 4.Load balancer ,Kong gatway configurations with api key configurations for Kong
 5.Successfully deployed and tested inventory microservice with rest of the API and books app is working like expected

+Agile Core value -Simplicity

+As we had decided at the beginning of this project  we sticked on with our goals to learn one step at a time ,keep it simple and strong principle and successfully built a micro service architecture which we had visualized.It has been a good learning experience which made us learn and implement concepts of cloud and nosql efficiently